jiarong/VirSorter2/README.md

 ## re-run with different score cutoff (`--min-score`)

 VirSorter2 takes one positional argument, `all` or `classify`.
-The default is `all`, which means running the whole pipeline, including 1) preprocessing 2) annotation (feature extraction), and classification.
+The default is `all`, which means running the whole pipeline, including 1) preprocessing, 2) annotation (feature extraction), and 3) classification.
 The main computational bottleneck is the annotation step, taking about 95% of CPU time.
 In case you just want to re-run with different score cutoff (--min-score), `classify` argument can skip the annotation steps, and only re-run classify step.
 ```
 virsorter run -w test.out -i test.fa --include-groups "dsDNAphage,ssDNA" -j 4 --min-score 0.8 classify
 ```